-Notice of the time and place for the holding of a meeting of the Board shall be given in the manner provided in Section 10 of this By-law to every Director of the Corporation not less than seven days before the date that the meeting is to be held.
+Notice of the time and place, if applicable, for the holding of a meeting of the Board shall be given in the manner provided in Section 10 of this By-law to every Director of the Corporation not less than seven days before the date that the meeting is to be held.
 Notice of a meeting is not necessary if all of the Directors are present, and none objects to the holding of the meeting, or if those absent have waived notice or have otherwise signified their consent to the holding of such meeting.
 If a quorum of Directors is present, each newly elected or appointed Board may, without notice, hold its first meeting immediately following the annual meeting of the Corporation.

 The Chair shall preside at Board meetings.
 In the absence of the Chair, the Directors present shall choose one of their number to act as the Chair.

 Each Director has one vote.
 Questions arising at any Board meeting shall be decided by a majority of votes.
 In case of an equality of votes, the Chair shall not have a second or casting vote.